 MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

-The MBLEx (Massage & Bodywork Licensing Examination) is the primary licensing exam for massage therapists across 46 states plus the District of Columbia.
-It is administered by the FSMTB (Federation of State Massage Therapy Boards) and delivered at Pearson VUE testing centers nationwide.
+The MBLEx (Massage & Bodywork Licensing Examination) is the primary licensing exam for massage therapists across 46 of the 49 regulated U.S. jurisdictions, including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+It is administered by the FSMTB (Federation of State Massage Therapy Boards) and delivered at Pearson VUE professional testing centers nationwide.
+The exam is offered in both English and Spanish.

-The headline number: approximately 1 in 3 first-time candidates fails the MBLEx.
-For retakers, that number climbs to nearly 2 in 3.
-Understanding why -- and how the exam's Computer Adaptive Testing (CAT) format drives these outcomes -- is the first step toward making sure you are not part of that statistic.
+The headline number from the latest FSMTB Annual Report 2025: 70.4% of first-time candidates pass the MBLEx, based on 17,160 candidates tested between July 2024 and June 2025.
+That means approximately 3 in 10 first-time candidates fail.
+Historical data showed retakers pass at only about 37.8% -- nearly 2 in 3 retakers fail.
+Understanding why -- and how the exam's fixed-length Computer Adaptive Testing (CAT) format drives these outcomes -- is the first step toward making sure you are not part of that statistic.

 This guide breaks down every major MBLEx pass rate data point, explains how the CAT scoring algorithm actually works, identifies the real reasons candidates fail, and gives you an actionable plan to pass on your first attempt.